Akash-Mittal/datastructre/README.md

 # datastructre
-This Repository is Meant for Data Structre practise and POCs done over the time
+This Repository is Meant for Data Structre practise and POCs done over the time.